bridgecrew-perf6/strider-humpback/README.md

-# strider-kong
+# strider-humpback

-create kong api service and route
+deploy by humpback